 Why You Need a Personal Mission Statement

-Most of us stay busy without asking why.
-Stephen Covey calls this out in Habit 2 of The 7 Habits of Highly Effective People: Begin with the End in Mind.
-His answer to it is a personal mission statement.
+Many of us keep busy without really asking why.
+Stephen Covey points this out in Habit 2 of The 7 Habits of Highly Effective People: Begin with the End in Mind.
+His solution is to create a personal mission statement.

 What It Is

-A personal mission statement is a written declaration of your core values, your purpose, and the kind of person you’ve decided to be.
-Not a goal list.
-Not a vision board.
-Think of it as a personal constitution — the document you return to when a hard decision lands, or when life knocks you sideways and you need to find your footing again.
+A personal mission statement is a written statement of your core values, your purpose, and the kind of person you want to be.
+It’s not a list of goals or a vision board.
+Think of it as your personal guide, something you turn to when tough choices come up or life throws you off balance.

 Why It Matters